Campbell Soup Company (CPB) Just Got Our Attention

 >> 7 Top Picks for the Post-Pandemic Economy <<

-When we switch over and look at the enterprise to sales, we see a ratio of 2.16, with the company’s debt to enterprise value settled at 0.28.
+When we switch over and look at the enterprise to sales, we see a ratio of 2.19, with the company’s debt to enterprise value settled at 0.29.
+The receivables turnover for the company is 14.49 and the total asset turnover is 0.70.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.93.